 This great park caters for all ages, from crawlers to primary school aged kids.
 Bernie Mullane has climbing equipment, slippery dips, water play, swings, a grassed area to run around (unshaded) and a small footpath for scooters.
 Some of the play equipment is covered by a shade but there are no shaded areas to sit on a rug.
-Outside the fenced playground is a walkway around the sports complex where there’s a smaller playground.
-And if you are a mum who loves a coffee and a little something for morning or afternoon tea, this is all available in the nearby gym.
+Read more here.

 Kellyville Village – Kellyville

 90 Wrights Road.

-Kellyville Village has a great little fully fenced play area.
+Kellyville Village has a nice little fully fenced play area.
 Equipment is excellent for young kids and slightly older ones have a ball too.
 It is shaded and just outside a fabulous coffee shop, The Local Trade.
 There are toilets inside the Village.
 You’re bound to meet another Hills District Mum here – the place is swarming with them!

 North Rocks Park – North Rocks